Siege of Daraa

 The siege of Daraa occurred within the context of the 2011 Arab Spring protests in Syria, in which Daraa was the center of unrest.
 On 25 April 2011, the Syrian Army began a ten-day siege of the city, an operation that helped escalate the uprising into an armed rebellion and subsequent civil war.

 The Syrian Army's siege involved tanks, helicopters, and up to 6,000 troops.
-1,000 people were arrested and up to 244 people were killed, many of them children; 81 Syrian soldiers were also killed.
+More than 1,000 people were arrested and more than 244 people were killed, many of them children.

 Background

 Several Arab Spring demonstrations occurred across Syria in the early months of 2011.
-On 6 March, in the city of Daraa, between 12 and 15 teenagers were arrested for making anti-regime graffiti, including the Arab Spring slogan Ash-shab yurid isqat an-nizam ("the people want to bring down the regime") on 22 February.
-The students were reportedly tortured in the Political Security cells, headed by Atef Najib, a first cousin of President Bashar al-Assad.
+On 6 March, in the city of Daraa, between 12 and 15 teenagers were arrested for making anti-regime graffiti on 22 February.
+The students were tortured in the Political Security cells, headed by Atef Najib, a first cousin of President Bashar al-Assad.
 On 18 March, protests erupted demanding the release of the imprisoned students, an end to corruption, and for greater political freedom.
 Security forces responded by shooting demonstrators with live ammunition, killing three people, with a fourth succumbing to their wounds the following day.
 This caused the protests to increase in size.

 On 20 March, the third consecutive day of protests, security forces opened fire once again, killing another person–bringing the death toll to five–and injuring dozens.
 The protests subsequently turned violent, with demonstrators setting fire to the local courthouse and Ba'ath party headquarters, as well as the Syriatel building, owned by Rami Makhlouf–another cousin of President Assad.
 The central Omari Mosque was turned into a field hospital for protesters fearing potential government reprisals targeting the hospital.
 In order to calm the protests, the Syrian government sought to meet some of the protesters' demands by releasing the youths detained on 6 March, sacking the governor of Daraa, Faisal Khalthoum, and announcing a decrease of military service time from 21 to 18 months.

 On 23 March, security forces attacked thousands of demonstrators near the Omari Mosque, killing at least 37 people.
 Government authorities blamed the cause of the clashes on "an armed gang", accusing it of stockpiling weapons and ammunition in the mosque and killing four people.

-On 8 April, heavy clashes erupted in Daraa between armed protesters and security forces, in which 27 protesters and 19 soldiers were killed.
+On 8 April, heavy clashes erupted in Daraa between protesters and security forces, in which 27 protesters were killed.
 According to Al Jazeera, 100 demonstrators were killed during the 22 April "Great Friday" protests in Daraa.